 The Supplier must promptly provide to the Commonwealth such supporting documentation and other evidence reasonably required by the Commonwealth to substantiate performance of the Contract by the Supplier or payment of the Contract Price by the Commonwealth.

+Price Basis (Core)

-Price Basis: The Contract Price is firm and is inclusive of GST and all taxes, duties (including any customs duty) and government charges imposed or levied in Australia or overseas.
+The Contract Price is firm and is inclusive of GST and all taxes, duties (including any customs duty) and government charges imposed or levied in Australia or overseas.
 The Contract Price includes the cost of any packaging, marking, handling, freight and delivery, insurance and any other applicable costs and charges.

+Warranty (Core)

-Warranty: The Supplier warrants that:
+The Supplier warrants that:

 the Goods are new, free from deficiencies in design, manufacture and workmanship and are fit for the purposes for which goods of a similar nature to the Goods are commonly supplied and for any other purposes notified by the Commonwealth to the Supplier; and